Hassan-Eid-Hassan/terraform-devops-tools/README.md

 ## Configuration

 Customize the Terraform variables by modifying `terraform.tfvars` to suit your specific requirements.
-The `terraform.tfvars` file contains several variables that allow you to customize the AWS infrastructure:
+The `terraform.tfvars` file contains several variables that allow you to customize the DevOps tools and AWS infrastructure:

 - **General Values**
     - `key_name`: Name of the SSH key pair to use for EC2 instances.